ttaubert/octoblog/source/_posts/2015-06-16-a-gentle-introduction-to-differential-cryptanalysis.markdown

 and subtractions are performed on 1-byte unsigned integers and are expected to properly wrap around when over or underflowing (i.e. addition modulo 2^8).

-This is not too hard to implement so let us write some Rust code. `inner()` works just as described above, it takes the previous state, the key, and the current block and merges those inputs together to obtain a new intermediate or final state:
+This is not too hard to implement and a great chance to write some Rust code.
+`inner()` works just as described above, it takes the previous state, the key, and the current block and merges those inputs together to obtain a new intermediate or final state:

 {% codeblock lang:rust %}
 const KEY_SIZE: usize = 12;